Boris Policeband: Career

-Boris Pearlman joined early no wave band Jack Ruby in 1973 playing viola "electrified...by running it through an FM transmitter and a bunch police walkie-talkies that he strapped around his waist."
+Boris Pearlman joined early no wave band Jack Ruby in 1973, playing viola "electrified...by running it through a personal FM transmitter and a bunch police Walkie-talkies that he strapped around his waist."
 Randy Cohen was also in the group as well as George Scott III who later played with Lydia Lunch, James Chance and John Cale (among others).
 Jack Ruby broke up in 1977 with no studio releases.

 He became known as Boris Policeband after a live performance in 1976 during which he monitored, on headphones, police communications from a scanner and recited their chatter while he accompanied himself on electric violin.
-Boris was fascinated by cop culture and the often prosaic and sometimes poetic reality of law enforcement chatter.
+Boris Policeband performed at CBGBs, Max's Kansas City, the Mudd Club, Tier 3, The Kitchen and Artists Space.
+In 1985, he appeared as the performing sidekick to Willoughby Sharp on The Willoughby Sharp Show that broadcast on public-access television Channel D on Manhattan Cable Television.